 AI chatbots have been around for a while now.
 In fact, the first ever natural language processing programming language was written back in the 1960s.

-Despite their longevity, it’s fair to say that AI chatbots as an accepted mainstream device for customer interactions have become part of the background over the last decade or so.
+Despite their longevity, it’s fair to say that AI chatbots as an accepted mainstream device for customer interactions have become part of the background over the last decade, So how do chatbots work?

 AI chatbots using natural language processing are commonly used

 From Google Assistant to the chatbots that pop up for website visitors, the idea of a chat interface simulating human conversation is no longer strange for most consumers.